Study the science of living things

 - Genomics in Molecular Medicine

-You will experience a variety of teaching methods, which include laboratory-based practical work and a number of field trips, including a week-long trip to Southern Spain, reinforcing the theory learned in lectures, seminars workshops and tutorials, there is certainly a diversity of teaching methods.
+You will experience a variety of teaching methods, which include laboratory-based practical work and a number of field trips reinforcing the theory learned in lectures, seminars workshops and tutorials, there is certainly a diversity of teaching methods.
 Also, our personal tutorial system ensures that you have someone to provide help with any academic or pastoral problems.
+All research projects will be supported by internationally recognized academic staff in areas that are at the cutting edge of a specific biological field.

 The time you spend in teaching activities may depend on the units you select.
 As a guide, students on this course last year typically spent their time as follows: